FireyFly/webshark/README.md

+> **NOTE:** this code is all pretty old and pretty haphazardly written; it was
+> really mostly designed to cover my needs for a reversing project at the
+> time.
+It's not very user-friendly, and I'd suggest using this project more
+> as a reference rather than using it as is.

 **Webshark** is a tool for visualizing pcap (e.g. Wireshark) network captures on a timeline.
 It was written as part of reverse-engineering efforts because the tabular view in Wireshark didn't visualize the timing aspects of the